Posting Check List

 This makes it obvious that the student is actually practicing the material, and that’s what the certification forum posting is meant to demonstrate.

-Here is a short, but important tutorial.
+USEFUL TIP: Here is a short, but important tutorial.
 It shows you how to make sure that you never lose any of your forum posts: